searls/extend.js/README.markdown

 # extend.js

-Ever wanted a way to build out a namespace in your JavaScript without adopting a larger framework to do it for you?
+Ever wanted a nice tidy way to build out a JavaScript namespace without needing to adopt a broader framework to do it for you?
 Me too.

+You just hand it an arbitrarily nested namespace (as a string), the object or function you want to occupy that namespace, and all extend.js does is define that namespace while preserving whatever objects are already defined.

 The only thing it depends on is [Underscore.js](http://documentcloud.github.com/underscore/), because Underscore.js is so fantastic that I'd happily force it on strangers.